Trinity College harp

 The Trinity College harp, also known as "Brian Boru's harp", is a medieval musical instrument on display in the long room at Trinity College Dublin in Ireland.
 It is an early Irish harp or wire-strung cláirseach.
 It is dated to the 14th or 15th century and, along with the Queen Mary Harp and the Lamont Harp, is the oldest of three surviving medieval harps from the region.
-The harp was used as a model for the coat of arms of Ireland and for the trade-mark of Guinness stout.
+The harp was used as a model for the coat of arms of Ireland and for the trade mark of Guinness stout.

 History

-It is uncertain who commissioned the Trinity College harp, although structural evidence suggests it was made in the 15th century.
+It is uncertain who commissioned the Trinity College harp, although structural evidence suggests it was made in the fifteenth century.
 It is similar in construction and design to the Queen Mary Clarsach in Scotland.
 It is likely, however, that the harp was made for a member of an important family, for it is skilfully constructed and intricately ornamented.

-According to Charles Vallancey writing in 1786, it was reputedly once owned by Brian Boru, High King of Ireland.
+According to Charles Vallancey writing in 1786, it was reputedly once owned by Brian Boru, High King of Ireland in the early eleventh century.
 However, this link was dismissed by George Petrie in 1840 as "a clumsy forgery, which will not bear for a moment the test of critical antiquarian examination".
 Petrie dates its construction "to the fourteenth, or more probably to the early part of the fifteenth century."
 Joan Rimmer (1969) dated it to "probably from the fourteenth century".

 The harp bears the coat of arms of the O'Neills but although there are many theories about its ownership through the centuries, none can be substantiated, with no verifiable evidence remaining to indicate the harp's original owner, or subsequent owners over the next two to three hundred years until it reputedly passed to Henry McMahon of County Clare, and finally to William Conyngham, who presented it to Trinity College in 1782.